 The ridges of your fingernails and the imprints of your hands are normally where the gasoline can accumulate.
-They can collect there on their own, or latch onto the dirt that is already existent there.
+They can collect there on their own, or latch onto the dirt that already exists there.

 Remember to give them a good rub for at least thirty seconds and go under the fingernail to rid it of any debris.

-The methods mentioned below can be relatively acidic or alkaline in nature, which can upset the PH level in your hands.
+The methods mentioned below can be relatively acidic or alkaline, which can upset the PH level in your hands.
 This can easily dry out the moisture on your skin.